Licensed Mortgage Loan Originator

 - Take the education requirements that include 20 hours of NMLS-approved courses (3 hours federal law and regulations, 3 hours ethics (including fraud, consumer protection, and fair lending practies), 2 hours non-traditional mortgages, and 12 hours of electives); AND 15 hours of Utah-approved pre-licensing education through an approved provider.
 The Utah 15-hour education must be completed prior to taking the state exam.
 This course expires one year after completion so you must apply for a license before it expires.

-- You must take and pass the NMLS national exam, which beginning April 1, 2013, will include the Uniform State Test (UST) component.
+- You must take and pass the NMLS national exam, including the Uniform State Test (UST) component.
 You must also take and pass the NMLS Utah state exam.

 - Pay all licensing fees as assessed in NMLS.